-The Bakersfield Police Department found a 3-year-old girl dead and a 4-year-old boy sleeping in the home Sunday morning after responding to a call from the children's aunt.
+The Bakersfield Police Department found a 3-year-old girl dead and a 4-year-old boy sleeping in the home at 9 a.m. on Sunday after responding to a call from the children's aunt, the department said in a news release.

-Police want to question Alberto Garcia, 26, and Carla Garcia, 26, about the child's death and check on the well-being of three other children believed to be accompanying them.
+Police want to question Alberto Garcia, 26, and Carla Garcia, 26, about the child's death and check on the well-being of three children believed to be accompanying them, the release said.
+The children were identified as Carlos Joe Solvalvarro, 10, Crystal Garcia, 5, and Alberto Garcia Jr. 4.

-Carlos Solvalvarro, the younger Solvalvarro's father, is worried about the safety of his son while he's with his mother and stepfather.
-Solvalvarro told CNN affiliate KBAK that he's had tiffs with the stepfather in the past and his ex-wife is short-tempered.
+Solvalvarro's father of the same name is worried about his child's safety with his mother and stepfather.
+Solvalverro told CNN affiliate KBAK that he's had tiffs with the stepfather in the past and his ex is short-tempered.

-"The father just likes to pick on smaller people than him," Solvalvarro told KBAK.
+"The father just likes to pick on smaller people than him," he told KBAK.

 The family drives a white 1997 Ford Expedition.
 Bakersfield police ask anyone with information about the family's whereabouts to call them at 661-327-7111.